eranshmueli/eranshmueli.github.io/content/papers/02/index.md

 title: "Corporate Law and Vulnerability Disclosure Policies"
 date: 2023-08-31
 lastmod: 2023-08-31
-tags: ["genocide","antisemitism","intifada","weaponization", "dolus specialis", "intent", "ICJ"]
+tags: ["VDP","hacker","white hat","black hat", "cybersecurity"]
 author: ["Eran Shmuëli"]
 description: "This paper examines the weaponization of language and ideas in political discourse.
 Published in the The Buchmannist, 2024."
 summary: "This paper examines the weaponization of language and ideas in political discourse, focusing on the terms ‘antisemitism,’ ‘genocide,’ and ‘Intifada’ within the context of contemporary campus protests over the Israel-Hamas war."